louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 Subcutaneous or Intramuscular Administration:

 The usual starting dose is 1 mg to 2 mg every 2 to 3 hours as necessary for pain, and the lowest dose necessary to achieve adequate analgesia.
 Depending on the clinical situation, the initial starting dose may be lowered in patients who are opioid naïve.
-Titrate the dose based upon the individual patient’s response to their initial dose of Hydromorphone Hydrochloride Injection.
+Titrate the dose based upon the individual patient's response to their initial dose of Hydromorphone Hydrochloride Injection.

 Intravenous Administration: